Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 NPUs have crossed the line between marginal novelty and decisive component.
 In 2026 a laptop without a competent NPU is an old laptop, not one without extras.
 For application developers, the decision is no longer whether to embed local AI but which runtime to use so the code leverages the available accelerator without vendor-specific branches.

 What remains open is software consolidation.
-Each vendor maintains its native stack alongside a common API that works but doesn’t always extract maximum performance.
-In practice, teams shipping apps with local AI are making pragmatic decisions: use ONNX Runtime with the matching execution provider, add an Apple-specific Core ML layer, and accept that perfect portability will still take a couple of years.
-That friction isn’t free but is much smaller than it was 18 months ago.
+Teams shipping apps with local AI are making pragmatic decisions: use ONNX Runtime with the matching execution provider, add an Apple-specific Core ML layer, and accept that perfect portability will still take a couple of years.